HallettLab/lab-website/content/news/2018-05-24-laura-wins-poster-award.md

 ---

 #### May 2018
-Laura's poster on extinction debts in freshwater mussels won the "Best Content" award at the Annual Jount Campus Conference this year.
+Laura's poster on extinction debts in freshwater mussels won the "Best Content" award at the Annual Joint Campus Conference this year.
 Congrats Laura!